-You can also access the bottom of the reserve via the fields at the end of Coxley Drive in Larkhall.
+You can also access the reserve via the fields (known as Charlcombe Meadows) at the end of Coxley Drive in Larkhall.

 As nature-loving volunteers, we're passionate about find out more about the flora and fauna in the reserve.
 In our first couple of years in the reserve, we want to find out as much as possible about its wildlife through a combination of citizen science and ecological surveys.

-We're thrilled to have spotted over 230 different species around the reserve, including our top five most common visitors: the Speckled Wood butterfly, the Song Thrush, the Great Spotted Woodpecker, the Marbled White butterfly and the Great Tit.
+We're thrilled to have spotted more than 350 different species around the reserve, including our top five most common visitors: the Speckled Wood butterfly, the Song Thrush, the Great Spotted Woodpecker, the Marbled White butterfly and the Great Tit.
 There is also a wide range of wildflowers that can be spotted around the reserve including cowslips, English bluebells and four varieties of fern.
+In the autumn fungi can be found in the grassland, including the blackening waxcaps, and all around the woodland area.

-We're also tracking amphibians visiting the site, checking up on local bat populations and looking after our bees.
+We're also tracking amphibians and reptiles visiting the site, checking up on local bat populations and looking after our bees.

-We'd love you to share your sightings on our FB page or help us track them using the free app, iNaturalist.
+We'd love you to share your sightings on our FB page, instagram or help us track them using the free app, iNaturalist.
 Search for ‘Charlcombe Community Nature Reserve’ under ‘Projects’, and it will add your record to the reserve.

 Here are some of our recent sightings: